ibexa/documentation-user/docs/multi_file_content_management.md

 ### Multi-file move

 To move multiple items, select them and click **Move selected items** from the **Sub-items** top bar.
-Then choose a Location from the **Choose location** modal that opens up.
+Then choose a Location from the **Choose Location** modal that opens up.
 After choosing and confirming new Location, all selected files are moved to it.

 ![Multi-file move](img/multi_file_move.png)

 ### Multi-file delete

 To delete multiple items, select them and click **Delete selected items** in the **Sub-items** top bar.
-Confirm your choice in the pop-up window with the **Send to trash** button.
+Confirm your choice in the pop-up window with the **Send to Trash** button.
 All selected files will be moved to trash.

 ![Multi-file delete](img/multi_file_delete.png)